SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 | Administration capabilities         | ✓ Terraform, CRDs, Client libraries    | ✓ Ansible, Client libraries                                         | ✓ Client libraries            |

 Notes:
+- Automation: Harbor should support webhooks following CloudEvents spec in the [next release](https://github.com/goharbor/harbor/issues/17748)
-- Harbor announced the deprecation of [Notary](https://github.com/goharbor/harbor/discussions/16612) and [Chartmuseum](https://github.com/goharbor/harbor/discussions/15057)
+- Content Trust and Validation: Harbor announced the deprecation of [Notary](https://github.com/goharbor/harbor/discussions/16612) integration, hence it is not mentioned in the table
+- Multi-tenancy: Harbor, Quay, as well as Dragonfly, operates on a single storage backend (e.g. S3), i.e. the storage of container images is shared between tenants
-integrations, hence they are not mentioned in the table
+- Additional supported artifacts: Harbor announced the deprecation of [Chartmuseum](https://github.com/goharbor/harbor/discussions/15057) integration, hence it is not mentioned in the table
-- Harbor should support webhooks following CloudEvents spec in the [next release](https://github.com/goharbor/harbor/issues/17748)

 ## Conclusion